 2014-2016 Renewable Fuel Standards

 On June 10, 2015, EPA set the renewable fuel percentage standards for cellulosic fuel, biomass-based diesel, advanced biofuels, and renewable fuels for motor vehicles under section 211(o) of the Clean Air Act imported for 2014 (retroactively), the remainder of 2015, and 2016.
 The rule also proposes to set applicable volumes of biomass-based diesel through 2017.
 Standards were set in accordance with the national Renewable Fuel Standard (RFS) Program established in 2010.
-The proposed percentage standards are as follows:
+The 2014-2016 standards were:

 - 2014: Cellulosic biofuel—0.019%, biomass-based diesel—1.42%, advanced biofuel—1.52%, renewable fuel—9.02%